 - Now add chopped onions and sauté till they turn golden in color.

-- Add green chilis and cook for a minute.
+- After that, add green chilies and ginger-garlic paste.
+Mix well and cook for a minute.

-- Let it spices cook for about 5 minutes.
+- Mix everything well, and let the spices cook for about 5 minutes.

-- Now add sautéed onion cubes, ground cashew and mix well.
+- Now add sautéed onion cubes, ground cashew and mix everything well to combine.

-- Serve hot with any flatbread of your choice.
+- Serve hot with roti or any flatbread of your choice.